-- Most people who are infected with the HCV do not have symptoms and are leading normal lives. - If symptoms are present, they may be very mild and flu-like nausea, fatigue, loss of appetite, fever, headaches, and abdominal pain. - Most people do not have jaundice although jaundice can sometimes occur.
+- Most people who are infected with the HCV do not have symptoms and are leading normal lives. - If symptoms are present, they may be very mild and flu-like.
+Symptoms could include nausea, fatigue, loss of appetite, fever, headaches, and abdominal pain. - Most people do not have jaundice although jaundice can sometimes occur.